abdilra7eem/yata-frontend/README.md

 This code is provided as is, with no guarantee whatsoever, under LGPL v3.0 license.
 Please read the attached LICENSE file.

-The frontend is provided separately at: http://github.com/abdilra7eem/yata-frontend
+The backend is provided separately at: http://github.com/abdilra7eem/yata-backend
 -------

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).